MicrosoftDocs/biztalk-docs/his/core/as-400-definition-properties1.md

 f1_keywords:
   - "SNA_AS400TN"
 ---
-# AS/400 Definition Properties
+# IBM System i Definition Properties
-The following tabs are available on the AS/400 Definition Properties:
+The following tabs are available on the IBM System i Definition Properties:

-## AS/400 Definition Properties: General
+## IBM System i Definition Properties: General
- **AS/400 Remote LU Alias**
+ **IBM System i Remote LU Alias**
- Click the drop-down list box arrow and select an **AS/400 Remote LU Alias**, which contains addressing information for the AS/400.
+ Click the drop-down list box arrow and select an **IBM System i Remote LU Alias**, which contains addressing information for the IBM System i.

  **Local LU Alias**
  Click the drop-down list box arrow and select a **Local LU Alias**.
 The **Local LU Alias** maps to the LU the client computer will use.